mru2/omniauth_jobteaser/README.md

 ## Sample setup

-Register your application on `https://www.jobteaser.com/oauth/applications`
+Register your application on `https://www.jobteaser.com/oauth/applications`.
+Use `http://<your-host>/auth/jobteaser/callback` as a callback uri

 ```ruby
 # Gemfile